-Ankle sprains are very common injuries -- some 25,000 people do it every day.
+Ankle sprains are very common injuries.
 Sometimes, it is an awkward moment when you lose your balance, but the pain quickly fades away and you go on your way.
 But the sprain could be more severe; your ankle might

 swell and it might hurt too much to stand on it.
 If it's a severe sprain, you might have felt a "pop" when the injury happened.

 A sprained ankle is an injury or tear of one or more ligaments on the outer side of your ankle.

 If a sprain is not treated properly, you could have long-term problems.
 A sprain can be difficult to differentiate from a broken bone without an X-ray.
 If you are unable to put weight on your foot after this type of injury, or if there is significant swelling, bruising, or deformity, you should seek medical treatment from a doctor (MD or DO).
 This may be your primary care physician

 or pediatrician, an emergency department, or a foot and ankle orthopaedic surgeon, depending on the severity of the injury.

 Tell your doctor what you were doing when you sprained your ankle.
 He or she will examine it and may want an X-ray to make sure no bones are broken.
 Most ankle sprains do not require surgery, and minor sprains are best treated with a rehabilitation program

 similar to your sporting activities.
 Depending on how many ligaments are injured, your sprain will be classified as Grade 1 (mild), 2 (moderate), or 3 (severe).

 Treating your sprained ankle properly may prevent chronic pain and looseness.
 For a Grade 1 (mild) sprain, follow the R.I.C.E. guidelines: